Getting Started

 Press Fast/Slow & Insert a Strand

-Press either button to put your pen in drive mode, and then insert a strand of plastic into the back of the pen.
+Press either button to put your pen in drive mode, and then insert a strand of filament into the back of the pen.
 Push gently to ensure it engages with the gears and gets gripped properly.

 Ready, Set, Doodle